AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Summaries.md

 Example #2: SummaryType = "Mean" & SummaryDirection = "Forward"

+In the "Forward" direction, the start index anchors the calculation direction.
+The first mean value of 55, is the mean of all the values between the first and second index.
+The second mean value of 550 is the mean of all the values between the second and third index.

 | Timestamp            | Value Mean Forward |
 |----------------------|-------|
 |2020-11-01T00:01:00Z  | 55    |